Joacodef/Mammo_RAG_and_Fine-tune/scripts/data/README.md

     }
     ```

-3.  **Configure Data Generation**: The script's behavior is controlled by `configs/data_config.yaml`.
-Open this file to define the parameters for sampling.
+3.  **Configure Data Generation**: The script's behavior is controlled by `configs/data_preparation_config.yaml`.
+Open this file to define the parameters for splitting and sampling.

-    **Example `configs/data_config.yaml`:**
+    **Example `configs/data_preparation_config.yaml`:**

     ```yaml
     data:
       base_seed: 42
       n_samples: 5
-      input_file: 'data/raw/train.jsonl'
+      test_split_ratio: 0.2
+      raw_input_file: 'data/raw/all.jsonl'
-      output_dir: 'data/processed'
+      partitions_dir: 'data/processed'
+      holdout_test_set_path: 'data/processed/test.jsonl'
       partition_sizes: [5, 10, 20, 50, 100, "all"]
     ```

 4.  **Execute the Script**: Run the script from the **root directory** of the project, providing the path to the configuration file.

     ```bash
-    python scripts/data/generate_partitions.py --config-path configs/data_config.yaml
+    python scripts/data/generate_partitions.py --config-path configs/data_preparation_config.yaml
     ```

-5.  **Review the Output**: The script will generate a nested directory structure within the specified `output_dir` (`data/processed/`).
-For each partition size, it will create a directory containing subdirectories for each sample.
+5.  **Review the Output**: The script will generate a holdout test file and a nested directory structure within the specified `partitions_dir` (`data/processed/`).
+The script will also print a label distribution report for the global train and test sets to the console.

     **Example Output Structure:**

     ```
     data/processed/
+    ├── test.jsonl              # Global holdout test set
+    ├── train-50/
+    │   ├── sample-1/
+    │   │   └── train.jsonl
+    │   ├── sample-2/
+    │   │   └── train.jsonl
+    │   └── ...
-    └── train-50/
+    └── train-100/
         ├── sample-1/
-        │   └── train.jsonl
-        ├── sample-2/
         │   └── train.jsonl
         └── ...
     ```